hi5sahil/hi5sahil.github.io/_posts/2019-03-02-Sarcasm-Detection-in-News-Articles'-Titles.md

 |roseanne revival catch thorny political mood better worse|1|0|1|0|0|0|0|1|1|1|1|0|0|0|0|1|0|1|

 The unigram BoW models ignore the word order and context.
-We can resort to n-grams to retain some context but it will lead to sparse high dimensional feature vectors. (have commented the code chunk for n-grams)
+We can resort to n-grams to retain some context but it will lead to sparse high dimensional feature vectors. (have therefore commented the code chunk for n-grams)

 **Semantics**